Jbleezy/BO1-Reimagined/README.md

 * Sniper cabinet: weapon ammo now costs exactly 25% the cost of the weapon

 ## Mystery Box
-* Re-hitting the box is now faster (only 1 second delay between box hits)
+* Re-hitting the Mystery Box is now faster (only 1 second delay between box hits)
+* Flies up twice as high when moving
+* Now plays an animation when spawning in (except for Fire Sale Mystery Boxes)
-* When the box moves, it will instantly appear at its new location instead of waiting 8 seconds
+* Instantly appears at its new location when moving instead of waiting 8 seconds
 * Wall weapons are in the box on classic maps
-* Box now cycles through weapons for its whole duration while opening
 * Every player now sees the same weapons in the box when the weapons are floating up
 * Can only see weapons floating up that the player can currently obtain
 * Players will now get every weapon they can from the box before getting duplicates
 * If a player does not grab a weapon from the box, then it will be put back into the list of weapons the player can get
-* All weapons have the same probability to be obtained in the box
+* All weapons have the same probability to be obtained
 * Ray Gun can now be obtained without moving the box on all maps
 * Box weapons will not appear again in a row while floating up (unless it is the final weapon)
 * Box will now cycle through all locations before going to a previous location again
 * Box has a different hintstring for taking tactical grenades
 * Hintstring now says "Mystery Box" instead of "Random Weapon"
+* Fixed a bug that would cause there to sometimes be no Mystery Box or multiple Mystery Boxes if a Fire Sale was activated right after the Mystery Box started to move
+* Fixed a bug where the Mystery Box weapon would fly away if the Mystery Box was activated as a Fire Sale was ending and the Fire Sale was grabbed as the box was starting to move
+* Fixed a bug where weapons would be cycled through faster on higher FPS
+* Fixed a bug where the teddy bear would spawn in facing the wrong direction for one frame

 ## Perks
 * Perks now become active as soon as the player starts to put away the perk bottle